View Douglas FRASER's Notice on nzherald.co.nz and share memories

 |

 FRASER, Douglas Gordon (Doug).
-Died peacefully at Masonic Village, Taradale, aged 95 on 4th August 2020.
-Loved and admired father and father in law of Helen and Graham Penberthy, Michael and Susan Fraser and Alison Fraser.
-Loved grandfather of 10 and great grandfather of 8.
+Died peacefully at Masonic Village Taradale on 4th August 2020, aged 95.
+Very dear husband for 68 years of Ann and loved and admired father and father in law of Helen and Graham Penberthy, Michael and Susan Fraser and Alison Fraser.
+Loved grandfather of 10 and great grandfather of 12.
 A family gathering for Doug will be held at a later date.
-Ann and family would like to express our thanks and appreciation for the care and kindness of all at Taradale Masonic.
-Communications to The Fraser Family, Villa 4, 15 Devonshire Place, Taradale, Napier 4112
+Ann and family would like to express their thanks and appreciation for the care and kindness of all at Taradale Masonic.
+Communications to the Fraser Family, Villa 4 , 15 Devonshire Place, Taradale, Napier 4112